 Government Contracts Data and Stock Price Movements – Signal Testing: Alternative UGR Strategy

-An alternative trading strategy based on forward-looking government receivables generates improved performance in 2020.
+An alternative trading strategy based on forward-looking government receivables from TenderAlpha's global public procurement database generates improved performance in 2020.
 The main strategy in our 'Government contracts data and stock price movements – signal testing' white paper is based on the signal we term 'unexpected government receivables' that is constructed as follows:

 1. At the end of each month t, for each stock i, we scale the forward-looking government receivables (GR) by the stock’s market capitalization and arrive at the "scaled government receivables":